Sara King, co-director of science and healing, Mobius

-Tristan Harris (founder of the Center for Humane Technology and the former Google employee in the gripping Netflix documentary, the Social Dilemma) brought the house down in a harrowing presentation about just how quickly technology is developing—and how fast it’s already developed all while you and I ate breakfast this morning.
+Tristan Harris (founder of the Center for Humane Technology and the former Google employee in the gripping Netflix documentary The Social Dilemma) brought the house down in a harrowing presentation about just how quickly technology is developing—and how fast it’s already developed, all while you and I ate breakfast this morning.
 He posits that the gap between the complexity of our technological advances and the human brain’s literal inability to keep pace with it can be narrowed only by wisdom.

 And where does wisdom come from?
 How do we get it?
 How does it spread?

-To be deeply human is to apply ancient wisdom to the challenges of today’s time.
+To be deeply human is to apply sacred wisdom to the challenges of today’s time.
 We must continue to cherish and hold onto our religious and spiritual traditions—the ones that have always helped humans do this—as we continue to march into a future that feels, frankly, more than a little strange.

 Partners